Anglo-Ashanti wars: First Anglo-Ashanti War (1823–1831)

 Some weeks later, a larger British force made up of White and Native troops came to a standstill with the same Ashanti army that had defeated MacCarthy's force.
 The British army withdrew back to the coast with 176 dead and 677 men wounded.

 Major Alexander Gordon Laing returned to Britain with news of the defeat.
 The Ashanti swept down to the coast, but disease forced them back.
 The new governor of the Gold Coast, John Hope Smith, started to gather a new army, mainly comprising natives, including Denkyiras and many other traditional enemies of the Ashanti.
 In August 1826, the governor heard that the Ashanti were planning on attacking Accra.
 A defensive position was prepared on the open plain about 15 km north of Accra and the 11,000 men waited.

-On 7 August, the Ashanti army appeared and attacked the centre of the British line where the best troops were held, which included some Royal Marines, the militia and a battery of Congreve rockets.
+On 7 August, the Ashanti army appeared and attacked the centre of the British line where the best troops were held, which included some Royal Marines, the Cape Coast Militia and a battery of Congreve rockets.
 The battle dissolved into hand-to-hand fighting but the Ashanti force were not doing well on their flanks whilst they looked like winning in the centre.
 Then the rockets were fired.
 The novelty of the weapons, the explosions, rocket trails, and grievous wounds caused by flying metal shards caused the Ashanti to fall back.
 Soon they fled leaving thousands of casualties on the field.
 In 1831, the Pra River was accepted as the border in a treaty.

 Second Anglo-Ashanti War (1863–1864)

 The war took place between 1863 and 1864.
 Peace existed for more than 30 years, with both forces sticking to their side of the border.
 The factor that frequently sparked Ashanti conflicts was not adhering to understood or established territory borders.
 In the decade prior, Britain had been in a number of conflicts and skirmishes.
-In the 1860s alone the crown was actively involved in the bloodless Pig War dispute against the U.S. over the Canadian border.
+In the 1860s alone the crown was actively involved in the bloodless Pig War dispute against the U.S. over the Canada–United States border.
 They would team with the U.S. and other colonial powers against realms in Japan during 1863.
 Additionally, there was a dispute in New Zealand against the Maori.

-In 1863, a large Ashanti force crossed the Pra River in search of a fugitive, Kwesi Gyana, British, African and Indian troops responded but neither side claimed victory as illness took more casualties on both sides than the direct combat.
+In 1863, a large Ashanti force crossed the Pra River in search of a fugitive, Kwesi Gyana.
+British, African and Indian troops responded, but neither side claimed victory as illness took more casualties on both sides than the direct combat.
 The war ended in 1864 and the result was a stalemate.